The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 And if you are someone with small feet, here are the brands that carry EU 35 and smaller.

 At first glance it might seem like most barefoot shoes are made of leather, but there are actually many vegan barefoot shoe options!
-You can peruse all vegan barefoot shoe reviews here, or see a Complete List of Vegan Barefoot Shoes broken down by shoe style.
+Here are two ways you can browse vegan barefoot shoes:

 Praise the healthy feet gods, yes.
 You don’t have to suffer cold OR hurt feet during the winter months.
 Here are several barefoot boot resources to get you started.